 The best way to fight against gingivitis is by making sure you maintain a proper blood glucose level.
-Research has found that T2Ds with poor control of their glycemic levels have the highest rate of gingivitis.
+Research has found that people with type 2 diabetes (T2Ds) with poor control of their glycemic levels have the highest rate of gingivitis.
 Regular, proper brushing (at least twice a day) is also important.
 Use a soft toothbrush and apply small, circular motions to the surface of the teeth.
 Angle the brush towards the gum but don’t push too hard.
 Anti-gingivitis rinses are available as additional options to control bacterial growth.

 Yeast infection (thrush) is a disease that produces creamy, white, “cottage cheese-like” lesions to appear on your tongue, cheeks or the roof your mouth.
 The high level of glucose in your saliva creates a paradise for the fungus to grow.
 If left untreated, yeast infections can spread to your esophagus and other parts of your body, too.

 Another kind of infection is periodontitis, a severe form of gum disease (think of it as a meaner, wickeder gingivitis).
 Not only can it cause gum tissue loss, but periodontitis can also destroy the underlying bones that support your teeth.
 One study found that periodontitis occurs as much as five times more in T2Ds than in the control group!